Flexibility Exercises to Help Your Rheumatoid Arthritis

 Do gentle shoulder or arm rotations.
 Roll your shoulders forward slowly five times.
 Then roll them backward slowly five times.

 Lift your right arm out to the side, palm up.
 Do five arm circles forward, then five circles backward.
 Switch arms and repeat.
 Next, switch back to your right arm for more arm circles.
 This time try it with your palm facing down toward the ground.
 Do it with your left arm, too.

 If you have problems with balance, sit in a shower chair when you stretch.
 Or do your exercises as soon as you are out of the shower, while your joints are still warm.

 If your hands and wrists are stiff and achy, try these flexibility exercises from April Davis, an occupational therapist at NYU Langone Medical Center.

 First, soak your hands in warm water with Epsom salts for a few minutes.
 Or do these exercises after washing dishes in warm water.

 - Sit down.
 Put both hands flat on a table with your fingers spread slightly.
 Lift both thumbs up off the table.
 Hold for 5 seconds.
 Repeat five times.

 - Turn your hands over, palms facing up.
 Try to touch your thumb to the base of your pinky finger.
 Then relax.
 Try to tap the base of each finger with your thumb too -- ring finger, middle, pointer.
 Repeat five times.

 - Straighten one arm out in front of you.
 Make a fist with your hand.
 Pretend your fist is the tip of a pen and trace alphabet letters in the air.
 Try not to move your arm.
 Just bend at your wrist.

-If you’re having a big flare, try do range-of-motion exercises at least once a day.
-You can ask your physical therapist for help doing those exercises when you’re having a bad flare, or ask them to teach a family member how to help you.
+If you have a big flare, try do range-of-motion exercises at least once a day.
+You can ask your physical therapist for help doing those exercises on rough days, or ask them to teach a family member how to help you.